m3db/m3/site/content/includes/quickstart-common-steps.md

 #### Values collected from Prometheus

 If you followed the steps above for collecting metrics from Prometheus, the examples above work, but don't return any results.
-To query those results, use the following commands.
+To query those results, use the following commands to return a sum of the values.

 {{< tabs name="example_promql_sum" >}}
 {{% tab name="Linux" %}}